CGCookie/retopoflow/docs/v4/relax.md

 ## Masking Settings

-The Tweak Brush has several options to control which vertices are moved and how.
+The Relax Brush has several options to control which vertices are moved and how.

 **Boundary**
 - **Exclude** does not affect vertices along the mesh boundary.